RancidDax/namazu.tools/ucob.md

 Nael will also be targetting the furthest players with {% glossary Hypernova %}, players baiting dives will need to watch out for these as they move out.

 {: .note }
-The Dragons will LOCK ON to the players position when the green marker above them dissapears, so they need to be in the correct position when it vanishes.
+The Dragons will lock on to the players position when the green marker above them **dissapears**.
+This might mean dodging some {% glossary Hypernova %} before moving into the correct position.

 ## Phase 3: Bahamut